-At John Clare Primary School, our curriculum is based on the September 2014 National Curriculum for Key Stages 1 & 2 and the Early Years 2012 framework in Reception.
+At John Clare Primary School, our curriculum is based on the National Curriculum for Key Stages 1 & 2 and the Early Years Framework (2021) in Reception.
 We have a personalised reading scheme that follows the National Bookband Benchmarks and follows the Letters and Sounds phonics scheme.

 The curriculum is all the planned activities that we as a school organise in order to promote learning, personal growth and development.
 It includes, not only the formal requirements of the National Curriculum, but also the range of extra-curricular activities (trips, clubs, residentials, experiences) that the school organises in order to enrich the experiences of our children.
 It also includes the ‘hidden curriculum’, or what the children learn from the way they are treated and expected to behave.
 We aim to teach children how to grow into positive, responsible people, who can work and co-operate with others, whilst developing knowledge, skills and attitudes to learning, in order that they achieve their true potential.